 - Utilize formative and summative assessment methods for instructional improvement

 - Increase faculty-student interaction

-There will be two, $3,000 awards made for the 2016-2017 cycle.
+Up to $5,000 will be awarded for individual projects, and up to $8,000 will be awarded for interdisciplinary group projects.
 Funds may be used for summer support, materials and supplies, printing, TA or GTA support, release time and/or project-related travel expenses, as well as costs related to presenting and publishing results of educational research projects.

 Matching funds are not required, but they may demonstrate commitment to instructional development, innovation and implementation of project outcomes.